 The benefits of paying attention

-There’s so much to be gained from conferences such as CompTIA Breakaway.
+There’s so much to be gained from conferences.
 You can hear from industry experts, be inspired by success stories from peers, avoid mistakes shared with you by others, absorb great research, and most importantly – be inspired.

 But only if you’re actually in the room, and not elsewhere.

-So at the next presentation you attend, trying turning off your mobile phone.
+So at the next presentation, you attend, trying turning off your phone.
 Leave your iPad behind.
 By all means take a pen and paper to make notes.
 Then sit and focus on the presenter for the hour.

 You’ll be genuinely surprised at how much more you get from the session.